 Ex Parte Communications means any oral or written communication to a decision-making official relative to a matter before the decision-making body that occurs outside of an Executive Session or advertised public meeting pursuant to Fla.
 Stat. § 286.011, as set forth in Rule 15.
-Ex Parte Communications shall not include any communications with staff of the Office of Ethics, Compliance and Oversight or the Office of General Counsel liaison to the Commission.
+Ex Parte Communications shall not include any communications between a decision-making official and: (1) staff of the Office of Ethics, Compliance and Oversight, (2) staff of the Office of General Counsel assigned to represent the Commission, (3) between or among the Complaints Committee Chair, Special Ethics Counsel, and/or Investigator, or (4), which concerns only scheduling matters.